metwork-framework/mfserv/docs/300-configuration_guide.md

 ### Configuration files and environment variables

-The value in the configuration file is read only by a custom profile script that will transform into an environment variable.
+The value in the configuration file is read only by a custom profile script that will transform it into an environment variable.

 **Only this environment variable will be used by the rest of the module.**